 - Schmidt’s (any scent, but this one is great) – goes on smooth, and slightly more affordable than other natural options

-- Real Purity – One of our staff who is sensitive to baking soda swears by this (non-baking soda) brand.
-Amazon is convenient but the best price is often directly from their website.
+- Real Purity – One of our staff who is sensitive to baking soda swears by this (non-baking soda) brand off Amazon (or often their site is cheaper here.)

 That’s it!
 Enjoy your new stink-free armpits!